-- (1) The Secretary shall, with the tacit agreement of the other two Parties, invite to send representatives to observe the meetings, any other Contracting Party to the Prevention and Emergency Protocol to the Barcelona Convention [Party Member of the United Nations or Member of its specialized agencies] which so requests and has a direct concern in the protection of the Mediterranean Sea against pollution. - (2) Such observers, upon invitation of the Chairperson and with the tacit consent of the meeting, may participate in the deliberations of the meeting in matters of direct concern to the Party they represent. - (3) The representatives of the United Nations and its specialized agencies may participate in the meetings if they participate in the activities of the Mediterranean Action Plan.
+(1) The Secretary shall, with the agreement of the other two Parties, invite to send representatives to observe the meetings, any other Contracting Party to the Prevention and Emergency Protocol to the Barcelona Convention which so requests and has a direct concern in the protection of the Mediterranean Sea against pollution.

+(2) Such observers, upon invitation of the Chairperson and with the consent of the meeting, may participate in the deliberations of the meeting in matters of direct concern to the Party they represent.

+(3) The representatives of the United Nations and its specialized agencies may participate in the meetings if they participate in the activities of the Mediterranean Action Plan.

-- (1) The Secretary shall, with the tacit consent of the other two Parties, invite to send representatives to observe the meetings any intergovernmental organization, other than the United Nations and its specialized agencies, which has a direct concern in the protection of the Mediterranean Sea against pollution. - (2) The Secretary shall, with the tacit consent of the two other Parties, invite to send representatives, to observe the meetings, any international non-governmental organization, which has a direct concern in the protection of the Mediterranean Sea against pollution. - (3) Such observers may, upon invitation of the Chairperson and with the tacit consent of the meeting, participate in the deliberations of the meeting in matters related to the activities of the organization or body that they represent.
+(1) The Secretary shall, with the consent of the other two Parties, invite to send representatives to observe the meetings any intergovernmental organization, other than the United Nations and its specialized agencies, which has a direct concern in the protection of the Mediterranean Sea against pollution.

+(2) The Secretary shall, with the consent of the two other Parties, invite to send representatives, to observe the meetings, any international non-governmental organization, which has a direct concern in the protection of the Mediterranean Sea against pollution.

+(3) Such observers may, upon invitation of the Chairperson and with the consent of the meeting, participate in the deliberations of the meeting in matters related to the activities of the organization or body that they represent.